Blendify/blender-manual/trunk/blender_docs/manual/game_engine/settings/render.rst

 Note that the *Desktop* checkbox has no effect in Windowed mode.

 Start
-   Launches the current .blend file with the Standalone Player.
+   Launches the current blend-file with the Standalone Player.
 Resolution
    X
       Sets the X window size or full-screen display resolution.